WSU-kduncan/ceg3120-khan139/git-guide.md

 	- Used to merge multiple commits into one history
   - `git merge <branchname>`
 - pull
+  - Updates your current local working branch, and all of the remote tracking branches
+	- Should be run regularly on the branches you are working on locally
+	- Without running it, your local repository will never be updated with changes from the remote
+  - `git pull`
 - branch
+  - Creates, lists and deletes branches
+	- Accepted as a way to request a new working directory, staging area and project history
+	- Are a pointer to a snapshot of the changes you have made
+  - `git branch <filename>'
 - checkout
+  - Switches branches or restores working tree files
+	- Operates on files, commits, and branches
+	- Allows switching between multiple features in just a single repository
+  - `git checkout -b <branchname>'
 - ~~init~~
 - ~~remote~~